Codrut Turcanu (the most productive Internet Marketing copywriter)

 What makes this powerful?

-I forgot to count the number of times I’ve stumbled upon bloggers with mailing list offers (the numbers of bloggers not having a list at all is even higher!) but no graphic representation.
+I forgot to count the numbers of how many times I’ve stumbled upon bloggers with mailing list offers (the numbers of bloggers not having a list at all is even higher!) but no graphic representation.

 Don’t they have $20 for a pro-looking eCover?
 This has been tested and proven to double and even triple email subscriptions!